ykafia/gamedev-blogs/Introduction.md

 Unlike Unreal, Unity3D and Godot, Stride is very modular.
 All components of your game (game logic, rendering, assets, etc.) can be switched out to your own implementation.
 A Stride game is effectively a C# project so you can use any C# libraries and nugets that you love in your games, you also get all the latest .NET improvements relatively fast.

 Stride is also free and open-source like Godot, all the source code is accessible, anyone can contribute to it and fix issues, add new features and discuss about the direction of the development.
-Fortunately, Stride also offers a whole lot of features and renderers so you can make your own games and the API give you a lot of power to do complicated things.
+Fortunately, Stride also offers a whole lot of features and renderers so you can make your own games and the API give you a lot of power to do even more complicated things.

 ## But wait... there's more!